thegetty/lod-gateway/README.md

 In the case of a 'delete' operation, only the data part is deleted.
 A record remains in the database that indicates that the record existed and its lifecycle is recorded in the activity stream.
 A record delete operation is done by ingesting a JSON record with the relevant entity id and a single key/value pair, `"_delete": "true"`.

 When records are ingested into the LOD Gateway, they are also expanded into RDF and added to the graph store if a valid context is given and the ["PROCESS_RDF"] flag = "True".
 Atomic processing is implemented, i.e. if one of the records fails or the RDF expansion operations are unsuccessful, the entire transaction is rolled back.

+If the LOD Gateway is configured to process RDF, then there is an additional ingest procedure available: `refresh`.
+This refreshes the triplestore with a record's RDF (expanded from the JSON-LD).
+This is useful when the triplestore is out of sync with the contents of the LOD Gateway for some reason (directly updated in error, or starting a new triplestore backend from scratch).
+This works in the same manner as the `delete` procedure - to refresh an id "entity_id", the ingest JSON line should be `{"id": "entity_id", "_refresh": true}`.

 #### base_url/ns/entity_type/entity_id